Israel and Jordan agree to team up to save Jordan River

 Jordan’s state-run Petra news agency said the plan will hopefully increase water supplies and create job opportunities “for those living on both sides of the Jordan River, including Palestinians.”

+EcoPeace Middle East, a cross-border environmental group that has promoted Israeli-Jordanian-Palestinian cooperation on water issues, said the agreement to rehabilitate the Jordan River was “a critical climate adaptation measure that can help bring back 50% of the biodiversity lost because of decades of pollution and freshwater diversion.”

-The waterway separates Jordan to the east from the Israeli-occupied West Bank, seized by Israel in the 1967 Mideast war and sought by the Palestinians for their future independent state.
-The water basin is billed as the site where Jesus was baptized, drawing tourist revenue for both countries.
+The waterway also separates Jordan to the east from the Israeli-occupied West Bank, seized by Israel in the 1967 Mideast war and sought by the Palestinians for their future independent state.
+The river is also home to traditional sites where Jesus is believed to have been baptized, which draw tourism revenue for both countries.

 In recent years the once-rushing waters of the Jordan River have been reduced to a trickle as population growth and climate change take their toll.